top of page

 The Crisis.
 The Failures.
 The Fix.

-2026 John Dentico graphics v02.png
+2026 John Dentico graphics v04.png

 About Dr. John Dentico

-His field report, Throttle Up from the Field: Canaries in the Coal Mine: The Workforce Crisis Gen Z Is Exposing (2026), draws from Gallup's 2025 State of the Global Workplace, DDI's 2025 Global Leadership Forecast, and 18 expert practitioner interviews from his Throttle Up Leadership Podcast to diagnose the three structural failures driving the workforce crisis — and prescribe five interventions to fix them.
+His field report, Throttle Up from the Field, Volume 1: Canaries in the Coal Mine — The Workforce Crisis Gen Z Is Exposing, draws from Gallup, DDI, Edelman, and 18 expert practitioner interviews to diagnose the three structural failures driving the workforce crisis and prescribe five interventions to fix them.

 headshotoct7-1[817].jpeg